 Rules governing student conduct, admissions policies, graduation requirements, and other aspects of this institution's operations are subject to change.
 Please check with the school director if you have questions regarding the content of this catalog.
 This institution reserves the right to adopt, amend, or repeal rules and policies that apply to students.
 Changes in the content of this catalog will be posted on bulletin boards and shown as a supplement to this catalog.
-This catalog does constitute a contract or enrollment agreement, and it constitute a statement of the conditions of a contract between the student and this institution.
+This catalog does constitute a contract or enrollment agreement, and it constitutes a statement of the conditions of a contract between the student and this institution.
 The relationship of the individual student to this institution is governed by applicable state education codes, state regulations, and college policies.

-Please refer to your enrollment agreement of enrollment contract for the specific terms under which you are to enroll.
+Please refer to your enrollment agreement for the specific terms under which you are to enroll.
 Changes to this catalog (which may from time to time be required by the Bureau for Private Postsecondary Education of the State of California) will be initially added by means of an addendum and will appear at the end of the catalog.

-The University shall provide an annually updated catalog to students.
-These updates may be made by the use of supplements or inserts accompanying the catalog.
+The university shall provide an annually updated catalog to students.
 If changes in educational programs, educational services, procedures, or policies required to be included in the catalog by statute or regulation are implemented before the issuance of the annually updated catalog, those changes shall be reflected at the time they are made in supplements or inserts accompanying the catalog.